Feeling Beautiful While Battling Cancer

 can now turn to a program that makes them feel beautiful on the inside and out.

 The J. Phillip Citta Regional Cancer Center at Community Medical Center

 has partnered with the American Cancer Society to host the Look Good Feel

 Better Program, a free, hands-on workshop designed to help women dealing

 with hair loss and skin changes from chemotherapy and radiation.
-The first
+The program

 The free program is open to all women with cancer who are undergoing chemotherapy,

 radiation or other forms of treatment.
 Participants will be provided with

 skin and nail care, makeup demonstrations from licensed beauty professionals,

 information on wigs and turbans and how to care for them, fashion tips,